Confessional state: Civic nationalist confessional state

+Historical

+Scotland

+During the Scottish Reformation, in the beginning of Scottish Presbyterianism, the interpretation of various religious figures being rebuked by their superiors enabled a "radical" check and balance by Scottish covenanters to bind the monarch by law and subject them to divine authority.

 United States

 Several of the Thirteen Colonies were confessional states, although of different denominations, before the American Revolution; Connecticut remained one until 1818.
 Other American states required each town or individual to support some religious body, without the state deciding which one; but this was also abolished, the last instance being Massachusetts, which restricted the obligation in 1821 and ended it in 1843.

-Modern times
+Modern

-The confessional state is largely gone in the Western World, although in the Middle East, the confessional state still exists, particularly in Lebanon.
-The form of government known as the Islamic republic is still quite common in the area as well.
-A number of modern countries have state religions; they usually also allow freedom of religion.
-An example of such a state is Costa Rica, a Catholic confessional state and Russia is an Orthodox Confesional State.

-Relation to theocracy
+England

+The 1646 Westminster Confession of Faith Genevan approach associated with John Calvin was in favor of limiting from the Christian ruler the role of the church in administering discipline, up to excommunication, while affirming their duty to promote and protect true religion.

+It persists, with reduced political power, as an Anglican confessional state.

+Russia

+Russia is formally secular but its government strongly promotes and relies on Orthodox Christianity and its values.